Rahul-Raviprasad/Software-Architecture/Documentation/Technical Design Document.md

 ## Comments on Technical Design Document

-The document is seen as a contradiction,
+The document is seen as a contradiction, Technical design is generally required in a waterfall development.
+It's importance and use in modern development is debatable.

 # TDD for Game projects